Featured image - Best DJ Speakers

 The TS series also provides three DSP-controlled voices that you can switch between to achieve the ideal sound for your use.
 These speakers provide wireless Bluetooth pairing for creating wireless stereo pairs, as well as in-depth app control that allows access to additional features like EQ.

-• High sound pressure level of up to 124 dB
+• High sound pressure level of up to 129 dB for 12-inch woofer and 130 dB for 15-inch woofer

 Pros

-• Comes with four preset DSP modes for easy sound optimisation
+• Four voicing modes make for easy sound optimisation

 Cons